NavyaG-lab/Tech-writer/databricks/playbook.md

 ## Manually run the [autobump_itaipu_and_restart_clusters](https://nubank.cloud.databricks.com/#job/8737) job
 This job runs [this notebook](https://nubank.cloud.databricks.com/#notebook/1510228) which updates the Itaipu version on the Databricks clusters.

 It is scheduled to run daily 4h30 AM.

 **If this job fails then we have to run it manually.**
 There are three parameters you need to pass:
 1. `include_anotherbricks` - it is usually False.
 If you had to set it true you will know, check the link above for more information.
 2. `itaipu_release_hash` - it takes the latest one by default but you can override it to install a particular build especially in case when a new build of Itaipu is failing.
-You can get the Hash from Quay.io under Itaipu Builds.
+You can get a list of previous builds with the command `nu registry list-images nu-itaipu` and the last one with `nu registry latest-tag nu-itaipu`.
 3. `clusters_to_bump` - This is a comma separated list of cluster names.
 If the field is empty, it will bump and restart every cluster.

 ## Alarms